Bank of Scotland: 1995 "Tercentenary" series

-Few of these notes are still in circulation, although they remain legal currency, and they have been replaced by the 2007 series.
+These notes are no longer in circulation.

 2007 "Bridges" series

 Bank of Scotland began issuing a new series of banknotes in the Autumn of 2007, which feature the common theme of Scottish bridges.
 It will take at least three years for the current issue of Bank of Scotland notes to be phased out of circulation.
 In keeping with the bank's tradition, the front of the notes depict an image of Sir Walter Scott; the image on the 2007 series is based on the portrait of Scott painted by Henry Raeburn.

 Some new security features have also been added to the new design.
 These include a metallic security thread embedded in every banknote, which contains the numerical value of the note and the note's bridge image.
 A new hologram and foil patch has been introduced on the front of the £20, £50 and £100 notes, which features the Bank of Scotland logo and the numerical value of the note.